williaz/TechRefresher/AWS.md

 #### EMR
 - Elastic MapReduce
 - load data to S3, lauch EMR cluster
-- in Hadoop, data remains on the servers taht process the data
+- in Hadoop, data remains on the servers that process the data
+- can access OS of these EC2
 - 3 types of nodes
   - Master node: coordinating
   - core node: running